Fight Fire with Fire: Combating Adversarial Patch Attacks using Pattern-randomized Defensive Patches: Evaluation

+An ideal adaptive adversarial patch $apc$ targeting canaries should ensure that the introduced canary can be detected in the presence of $apc$, while also being able to hide the target person.
+We use the loss function $\mathcal{L}_\textit{ac}$ shown in Eq.~\ref{eq:loss:adaptive canary_v8_new} to generate such adversarial patches.
+In $\mathcal{L}_\textit{ac}$, $\mathbb{C}$ is the set of canaries equipped in the defense.
+For a given canary $c$, $c_{x+apc}$ refers to the object of $c$ within the sample $x+apc$, which is formed by incorporating $apc$ into the image $x$. $\mathcal{L}_\textit{adv}(\cdot)$ is the loss of $c$ being detected (presented in Eq.~\ref{lossfun-canary-adv}), which is introduced to enable the detection of canary $c$ in samples where the adversarial patch $apc$ is present.

+Similarly, an adaptive adversarial patch $apw$ targeting woodpeckers should be able to hide the target person even in the presence of woodpeckers, which is generated with the loss function $\mathcal{L}_\textit{aw}$ in Eq.~\ref{eq:loss:adaptive woodpecker_v8}.
+In $\mathcal{L}_\textit{aw}$, $\mathbb{W}$ is the set of equipped woodpeckers, and $x+apw+w$ refers to the input that is created by adding $apw$ and a woodpecker $w$ in the image $x$.
+Namely, $apw$ is trained using the woodpecker-augmented inputs rather than the original one.

-Though we can randomly place the defensive patches, here we evaluate the effectiveness of our method in one case that could provide very limited capability of randomization, i.e., the placement of the defensive patches is fixed to two positions.
-To ease the case, we assume the defensive patches can only appear on the left or right slides.
+Given the adaptive attack patches, though we can randomly place the defensive patches, here we evaluate the effectiveness of our method in one case that could provide very limited capability of randomization, i.e., the placement of the defensive patches is fixed to two positions.
+We propose four deployment strategies (\textbf{Dep \#1} $\thicksim$ \textbf{\#4}). \textbf{Dep \#1} deploys a \textit{giraffe} canary at the left side of the candidate box. \textbf{Dep \#2} randomly places a canary at the left or right sides.
+There are three fixed choices of canary objects, i.e., \textit{giraffe}, \textit{elephant} and \textit{zebra}. \textbf{Dep \#3} deploys a woodpecker at the left side.
+And \textbf{Dep \#4} randomly places a woodpecker at the left or right side.